DIDSR/sfrc/README.rst

 Requirements
 ------------
-Install `openmpi<https://www.open-mpi.org/>'_ and export mpirun/mpicc compiler paths.
+Install `openmpi<https://www.open-mpi.org/>`_ and export mpirun/mpicc compiler paths as your enviroment variable.
-Either execute the file inshall_packages.sh or install the packages listed in this file.
+Next either execute the file inshall_packages.sh or install the packages listed in this file.

 |